Understanding Funeral Costs

 Funeral costs can usually be reimbursed from the estate of the person who has died.
 Some funeral directors are happy to wait until the grant of probate has been issued whereas others would expect this payment to be paid sooner.
 If you are unable to meet the costs or if there is not enough money in the estate to cover funeral expenses there is help available.
 You can find out more about how to find support to pay for a funeral on the Registration and Financial Affairs page of our website.

-If you have any questions, then please don’t hesitate to get in touch – we are happy to help whenever we can.
+If you have any questions about paying for a funeral, then please don’t hesitate to get in touch – we are happy to help whenever we can.

 You may be interested in our book Funerals Your Way which has lots of ideas to help you feel in control and not overwhelmed when you are planning a funeral.